 Q: Are NBR the same as Kacey Welch Method?

 No they are not.
 They are similar though.
+They both use beads, but they are placed differently in the hair.

 Q: How often can/do you wash your hair?